uptoolkit/up-react/packages/use-up/README.md

 If you use it in production, then we kindly ask [**buy the world a tree**](https://plant.treeware.earth/uptoolkit/use-up) to thank us for our work.

-By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats!